mrlt8/docker-wyze-bridge/README.md

 - `DEBUG_FFMPEG` (bool) Enable additional logging from FFmpeg.

 - `FORCE_FPS_CAM_NAME` (int) Force a specific camera to use a different FPS, where `CAM_NAME` is the camera name in UPPERCASE and `_` in place of spaces and hyphens.

+- `FPS_FIX` (bool) Set camera parameter to match the actual FPS being sent by the camera.
+Potential fix slow/fast SD card and cloud recordings.

 - `WEBRTC` (bool) Display WebRTC credentials for cameras.